 Joseph and His Brothers: A Story of Change, a monograph by Uriel Simon

 The Community School: The Proceedings of an Online Discussion, a monograph edited by Zvi Grumet

-Judaism and Modernity: Realigning the Two Worlds, a monograph edited by Yitzhak Greenberg
+Judaism and Modernity: Realigning the Two Worlds, a monograph by Yitz Greenberg

 Torah B’Chevrutah: Sefer Bereshit for the Early Years, a student workbook